AJDarkAlpha/Project/README.md

 5. Send Connection requests to various people in the app
 6. Accept or Reject any connection invites
 7. One to One messaging between all the registered users
-8. See all the registered users under mynetwork section
-9. Notifications section where you can see your personal notifications.
-Ex: you will recieve a notification when a user accepts/rejects your connection invitation and when someone request you to connect
+8. Notifications section where you can see your personal notifications.